MarianSimarro/mariansimarro.github.io/_projects/speechperAu.md

 ---
 layout: page
-title: Predictive Processing in Speech Perception and Its Relation to Auditory Attention in Autism
+title: PhD project
-description: PhD thesis
+description: Predictive Processing in Speech Perception and Its Relation to Auditory Attention in Autism
 img:
 importance: 1
 category: current